-As I type this, I’ve got the itunes blues radio station on, and the first song to come on is a Stevie Ray Vaughan tune.
+As I type this, I’ve got the itunes blues radio work station on, and the first song to come on is a Stevie Ray Vaughan tune.
 Nice.
 You don’t hear much of Stevie in England.
 The dj just came on and said the station is called ‘radio power’.
 Sounds like they’re in the states.
 Which would make sense.
-I think the only time I’ve heard Stevie Ray Vaughan in England has been on BBC Radio2 early on a Saturday or Sunday morning.
+I think the only time I’ve heard Stevie Ray Vaughn in England has been on BBC Radio2 early on a Saturday or Sunday morning.
 Oh yeah, and Bob Harris has played some of his stuff on his show, which is cool.

 Well-I’ve checked the local music calendar, and looks like we might be going out on the town most likely on Thursday or Friday night.
 Dave thought it might be a good idea to mention who it is we happen to see play in one of our blog entries and I think I’ll take the camera along and post any pics that I might take.
 This could turn into a random live band review blog, who knows.